Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Approach

-The high-level search maintains a frontier set $\mathcal{F}$, which is a priority queue of CT nodes, prioritized first by their cost ($\bm{J(\Pi)}$), then by the number of collisions in their paths ($\bm{\Pi}$), and finally by the number of agents whose risk allocations were recently changed.
-This encourages the search to first expand nodes that are both low cost and stable in their risk distribution.
-The main loop starts by finding initial paths for all agents (ignoring risk) and calculates an initial risk allocation using a chosen strategy described later forming the root of the constraint tree.
-It then repeatedly pops the most promising node from the frontier set where it first checks if all agents have paths within their assigned risk budgets.
-If not, it implies that the node was created after a risk reallocation, and it now tries to find paths for those affected agents with their new budgets.
+The high-level search (Algorithm~\ref{alg:rbmapf}) maintains a priority queue $\mathcal{F}$ of CT nodes.
+Nodes are prioritized primarily by the sum-of-costs $\mathcal{J}(\Pi)$, breaking ties with the number of unresolved collisions and, finally, the number of recent risk reallocations.
+This favors nodes that are both low-cost and stable in their risk distributions.
+The main loop begins by computing initial single-agent paths on the learned waypoint graph (ignoring risk) and an initial risk allocation $\boldsymbol{\delta}^0$ (Section~\ref{subsec:init_alloc}).

-If all paths are found then the search proceeds like standard CBS where it detects collisions and if there are no collisions and the total path risk is under $\Delta$, a solution is returned.
-If there are collisions, it splits the node by creating new constraints using disjoint split \cite{LiHS0K19} for the colliding agents and generates new successor nodes to explore.
-If some paths are not found within their respective risk-budgets the search reallocates risk budgets among the agents.
-This complete high-level search procedure is formally outlined in Algorithm \ref{alg:rbcbs}
+Each iteration proceeds in two phases.
+In \emph{Phase~1} (lines~\ref{alg:phase-1-start}-\ref{alg:phase-1-end}), we attempt to compute valid paths for any agents marked as invalid $(\phi_i = 0)$ using the risk-constrained \rba{} planner (Section~\ref{sec:rba}).
+If any agent fails to find a path within its budget $\delta_i$, the set of failing agents is collected, and a risk allocation step is attempted.
+If successful, a new child node with the updated budgets is added to $\mathcal{F}$ while an unsuccessful reallocation causes the current node to be pruned.

+In \emph{Phase~2} (lines~\ref{alg:phase-2-start}-\ref{alg:phase-2-end}), once all agents have valid paths, the search reduces to standard CBS.
+We detect collisions in $\Pi$, return a solution if none remain and $\sum_i \rho(\pi_i) \le \Delta$ is satisfied.
+Otherwise, we branch on a selected collision using disjoint split \cite{LiHS0K19}.
+For each child, we attempt to replan the newly constrained agent with its current budget.
+Crucially, if this replanning fails due to the new constraint, we immediately trigger the risk allocation layer to determine whether budget adjustment can restore feasibility.
+In this way, the CT search and the risk-allocation layer interact tightly where CBS handles discrete conflicts, while the allocation layer reshapes $\boldsymbol{\delta}$ to keep promising branches feasible under the global risk bound.